 noticeably duller than the rest.

 - Missing teeth — Dental implants are a great option to fill in missing teeth.
-Dentures and dental bridges are another solution that can provide necessary support.
+Dentures and dental bridges are other solutions that can provide the necessary support.

 - Chipped teeth — Dental bonding is a very conservative, easy, and affordable fix for tooth chips and other small imperfections.